WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - The Executive Staff is comprised of the departmental directors.
 Here’s what they do and how they can assist you:

 - General Manager (GM): The GM is responsible for leading the station and its members.
-They oversee WGMU’s staff, its studios (including the practice studio), the broadcasters, approving on-air shows, training broadcasters and approving them to go on-air, creating the on-air program schedule, implementation/formulation of policies, the station’s budget, being WGMU’s link to university administration and other duties.
+They oversee WGMU’s staff, its studios (including the practice studio), the broadcasters, approving on-air shows and broadcasters, training broadcasters and approving them to go on-air, creating the on-air program schedule, implementation/formulation of policies, the stations budget, being WGMU’s link to university administration and other duties.
 The GM has final discretion on all matters regarding WGMU Radio, such as the hiring of staff and termination of staff and broadcasters.

 - Production Director: The director oversees all recorded and produced content on WGMU, such as commercials, PSAs, and promos.
 The Production Director directly oversees the production studio, including its scheduling.
 The Production Director also aids in general maintenance between all three WGMU studios.

 - Studio Engineer: The engineer is the first responder to immediate studio maintenance.
-The engineer additionally aids in routine website upkeep and editing, as well as updates and additions to WGMU facilities.
+Engineer additionally aids in routine website upkeep and editing, as well as updates and additions to WGMU facilities.

 - Faculty Adviser: The faculty adviser of WGMU is a full-time Communication Department faculty member who assists in overseeing the station.
 They are our sole advisers and link to the university staff/faculty community.